 2.2 Additional data processing

-In addition, we only process personal data when you decide to send it to us; for example, by filling out an online form or sending us a message via the contact forms.
+In addition, we only process personal data when you send it to us; for example, by contacting us via our live chat or by sending us the location of a bike via the QR code.
 In these cases, we will only ask you to provide the personal data we require to perform the services we provide.
 The information you provide us with will be recorded in our IT systems.